Russia raises rates in emergency move as rouble collapses

-MOSCOW Russia's central bank raised its key interest rate to 17 percent in the early hours of Tuesday morning in an emergency move to halt a collapse in the rouble as oil prices decline and the country's sanctions-hit economy slides towards recession.
+MOSCOW Russia's central bank raised its key interest rate to 17 percent from 10.5 percent early Tuesday in an emergency move to halt a collapse in the rouble as oil prices decline and the country's sanctions-hit economy slides toward recession.

 The rouble RUB= RUB=EBS strengthened sharply after the decision, recouping some of its heavy losses on Monday, when the currency staged its largest one-day fall since 1998.